|

 younger we never knew each other while in school.
 I quit school after the 11th grade & joined

-the Air Force.
-I spent 4 years in, got out moved back home & went to work in Little
+the U.S. Air Force.
+I spent 4 years in the

-and as they say, the rest is history.
-I spent only 2 1/2 years out of the service and went
+say, the rest is history.
+I spent only 2 1/2 years out of the service and

-raised 2 sons, Shain Bobbitt & Kevin Bobbitt.
-Dyann now works for the First Arkansas Valley Bank & I work for
+have raised 2 sons, Shain Bobbitt & Kevin Bobbitt.
+Dyann retired from the

-they have two sons, Shaun Brayden & Stephen Matthew Bobbitt.
+two sons Shaun Brayden & Stephen Matthew Bobbitt.

 Kevin is married to